aerisweather/aerismaps-visualizer/README.md

 **map.size.width** | 600 | [integer] Map width in pixels (limited by your Aeris Maps level) **map.size.height** | 600 | [integer] Map height in pixels (limited by your Aeris Maps level) **map.layers** | ['flat','radar','admin'] | [array] An array of [map layers](http://www.aerisweather.com/support/docs/aeris-maps/reference/map-layers/) and [options](http://www.aerisweather.com/support/docs/aeris-maps/layer-modifiers/) to display on the map
+**map.combined** | false | [boolean] Whether or not all specified layers specified by `map.layer` should be combined into a single image for each request.
+When `false`, the default, base layers and overlay layers will be rendered in their own containers below and above the map content respectively and will not be animated, which reduces the total map units used for a single animation.
+Set to `true` if you need your layers rendered in a unique order around the animated map layers.
 **animation.from** | -6 * 3600 | [integer] or [date] Start time offset relative to now for the animation in seconds, or a valid `Date` instance; negative values are in the past
 **animation.to** | 0 | [integer] or [date] End time offset relative to now for the animation in seconds, or a valid `Date` instance; negative values are in the past
 **animation.duration** | 2 | [integer] Total duration of the animation in seconds; `duration` and `intervals` are both used to control the overall speed of the animation